Charmed Spark K8s

 To set up a Juju controller on K8s and the Juju client, you can refer to existing tutorials and documentation for MicroK8s and for AWS EKS.
 Also refer to the How-To Setup Environment guide to install and setup an S3-compatible object storage on MicroK8s (MinIO), EKS (AWS S3), or Azure object storages.
 For other backends or K8s distributions other than MinIO on MicroK8s and S3 on EKS (e.g. Ceph, Charmed Kubernetes, GKE, etc.), please refer to their documentation.

-Charmed Spark supports native integration with the Canonical Observability Stack (COS).
-To enable monitoring on top of Charmed Spark, make sure that you have a Juju model with COS correctly deployed.
+Charmed Apache Spark supports native integration with the Canonical Observability Stack (COS).
+To enable monitoring on top of Charmed Apache Spark, make sure that you have a Juju model with COS correctly deployed.
 To deploy COS on MicroK8s follow the step-by-step tutorial or refer to its documentation for more informations.

 Preparation